Brochure - Presentation of the college

 The CMCs offer, amongst other programmes, the Regular Officer Training Plan (ROTP) — a fully subsidized education plan leading to an undergraduate degree and a commission as an officer in the Canadian Armed Forces (CAF).

-As a ROTP officer cadet and naval cadet at a CMC, you will embark on an invigorating journey to become a part of a proud heritage.
-Officer cadets and naval cadets are enabled to excel by being immersed in an environment that values excellence in academics, physical fitness, second language proficiency and leadership.
-The CMC environment cultivates self-discipline, self-motivation and mutual respect, and the College Motto — Truth, Duty, Valour — guides staff and officer cadets and naval cadets in everything they do.
+As a ROTP Naval and Officer Cadet (N/OCdt) at a CMC, you will embark on an invigorating journey to become a part of a proud heritage.
+N/OCdts are enabled to excel by being immersed in an environment that values excellence in academics, military training, physical fitness, second language proficiency and leadership.
+The CMC environment cultivates self-discipline, self-motivation and mutual respect, and the Colleges Motto — Truth, Duty, Valour — guides staff and N/OCdts in everything they do.

 The education and military experience within the CMCs will provide you with the professional and intellectual skills necessary to assume the responsibilities and meet the demands of leadership in today’s rapidly changing world.
 A career as an officer of the CAF will offer you experiences and challenges, serving Canada across the country and around the globe.